-WARNING

-Direct sunlight can significantly raise the lineGrips' temperature (and thus the rubber temperature) within minutes, which may result in premature slipping on the webbing!
-Therefore, the lineGrip should not be used in direct sunlight, when the ambient temperature exceeds 25° C (75° F).
+WARNING: Direct sunlight can significantly raise the lineGrips' temperature (and thus the rubber temperature) within minutes, which may result in premature slipping on the webbing!
+Therefore the lineGrip should only be used in the shade when the ambient temperature exceeds 25° C (75° F).

-Please note: If it is unavoidable to use the lineGrip in direct sunlight on hot days, then it must be covered with a lineGrip-Shell[TM], or a bright colored cloth/towel/t-shirt, to avoid unnecessary heating up!
+Please note: If it is unavoidable to use the lineGrip in direct sunlight on hot days, then it must be covered with a lineGrip-ShellTM or a bright colored cloth/towel/t-shirt, to avoid unnecessary heating up!